XuewenWangUGA/USAT/README.md

 4. Caculation allele length in bp to the number of repeat time  (allele size)

 ## Installation
 ### Step 1.
-Download the software and subdirectories from Github.
+Download the software from Github

  `git clone https://github.com/XuewenWangUGA/USAT`

  `cd USAT`

+ or use the github click to download button.

  ### Step 2. get demo and settings